 We both had a whole day to come up with what we were going to make, however having actual jobs that require actual work (how inconsiderate, right?) the pair of us got to 4pm and my kitchen without a plan.
 Cue salted caramel goodness article.

 It was inspired by an American blog, but they made their caramel by melting caramels and the shortbread layer came from a pack.
 This is clearly cheating.
 So we made the lot.

-But here’s the rub – it’s utterly decedent deliciousness.
+But here’s the rub – it’s utterly decadent deliciousness.
 Shortbread, covered in caramel, covered in a layer of cookie dough, smothered in a layer of melted dark chocolate and peanut butter.
-It’s a sugar crash waiting to happen, but it’s also amazing.
+It’s a sugar crash waiting to happen, but salted caramel billionaire’s shortbread is also amazing.

 This recipe was inspired by one that was included in a Buzzfeed article a few months back.
 They got several of their component layers from packets though, so the shortbread is adapted from my GBBO cookbook and the caramel was made from memory.
 Ensure you have lots of time (ideally a whole evening) as you need to ensure each section is fully cooled before adding it on – it’s not time intensive, you can come and go from it, but beware that you can’t do it all in an hour.

 2 tbsp water